 It is ultimately each student’s responsibility to fulfill his/her degree requirements.

 Students are encouraged to discuss academic problems with their instructors and advisors as early as possible.
-There is no reason for any student not to receive assistance to resolve problems or not to academically succeed at Wentworth.
-Families of new students are also encouraged to recommend that students seek help as soon as possible from a student’s instructor or faculty advisor.
-The Center for Teaching and Learning is also available for assistance.
+There is no reason for any student not to receive assistance to resolve problems or not to succeed academically at Wentworth.
+Families of new students are also encouraged to recommend that students seek help as soon as possible from their instructors or faculty advisors.
+Faculty advisors can also explain the Institute’s academic policies and procedures.
+In addition, the Learning Center is available for assistance.

 Walter T. Punch, Director